 The capital of Scotland is still a bit under the radar casually waiting to be discovered.
 The creative hub is known to be one of Europe’s most beautiful cities as it resides on rocky hills that overlook the sea.

 The compact city makes it easy to explore and embrace the landscape, buildings, and atmosphere.
-It’s also home to many festivals when the weather gets warmer.
+It’s also home to many festivals and great nightlife when the weather gets warmer.

 Berlin is like no other city in Germany.
 It’s a vibrant hub where you’ll find just about anything – art galleries, museums, and historic neighborhoods.

 As night falls, Berlin transforms into one of the best nightlife cities in Europe.
 Whether you’re looking to rave or kick back with live music, there’s something for you.